-A rare small French Louis XVI ormolu ‘cartel d’alcove’ Courvoisier, circa 1770
+A rare small French Louis XVI ormolu cartel clock, by Courvoisier, circa 1770

-‘Cartel d’alcove’ freely translates to ‘cartel of the bedroom’.
-Since a cartel is a decorative French wall clock there must be something that sets this clock out from ‘normal’ cartel clocks.
-First there is the small size compared to the usual cartel that are a lot larger which were designed to decorate a large room in stead of the smaller bedroom.
-But most of all it are the technical details that place this clock in a bedroom.
-For instance there is no automatic hour and half hour striking so the clock remains silent.
-The clock does have a quarter repetition function which causes the clock to strike the hours and quarters that have passed when a cord is pulled.
-In this way one could hear what time it is in the dark.
-One shouldn’t forget that turning on the light wasn’t an option and making fire not that easy.
-And lastly this clock even has an alarm which certainly places this piece close to a bed.
-There is another remarkable feature to the movement.
-There is a clip which can fix the pendulum for transport.
-This would suggest that this piece could have been used by the owner to install it anywhere he or she lodged.
-It is amazing what kind of objects were taken along on a trip by the nobility of the 18th Century.
-Therefore not only a beautiful but also very interesting little clock.
+This clock is a ‘Cartel d’alcove’ which literally translates to ‘cartel of the bedroom’.
+Since a cartel is a decorative French wall clock, there must be something that sets this clock apart from ‘normal’ cartel clocks.
+First, its size is small size compared to the usual cartel, which were designed to decorate a large room rather than a smaller bedroom.
+But most of all it is the technical details that place this clock in a bedroom.
+For instance, there is no automatic hour and half-hour striking, so the clock remains silent.
+However the clock does have a quarter-repeater function that causes the clock to strike the hours and quarters that have passed when a cord is pulled.
+In this way, one can hear what time it is in the dark.
+One shouldn’t forget that turning on the light wasn’t an option, and starting a fire, not that easy.
+Lastly, this clock even has an alarm, which certainly places this piece close to a bed.
+But there is another remarkable feature to the movement.
+There is a clip that can fix the pendulum during transport.
+This would suggest that this piece could have been installed by the owner wherever he or she lodged.
+It is amazing what kind of objects were taken along on a trip by the nobility of the eighteenth century.

 Therefore, this is not only a beautiful little clock, but it also has very interesting history.

 Courvoisier A Paris